lparam/xSocks-windows/README.md

 system proxy.
 Set Socks5 or HTTP proxy to address of tray icon tips.
 You can change this port in Server -> Edit Servers
 5. You can change PAC rules by editing the PAC file.
-When you save the PAC file with any editor, Xsocks will notify browsers about the change automatically
+When you save the PAC file with any editor, xSocks will notify browsers about the change automatically
 6. You can also update the PAC file from GFWList.
 Note your modifications to the PAC file will be lost.
 However you can put your rules in the user rule file for GFWList.
 Don't forget to update from GFWList again after you've edited the user rule